 Alcohol Licence for a Cafe/Restaurant

-Please note that as there are many different types of alcohol licenses, that due care should be taken when researching license types.
-Revenue, incorporating the National Excise Licence Office, should always be consulted for further information on this issue.
+There are many different types of alcohol licenses available in Ireland.
+Due care should be taken when researching license types.
+The National Excise Licence Office, should always be consulted for further information on this issue.

 The holder of a Special Restaurant Licence is entitled to sell all types of alcohol for consumption in their restaurant.
 They may not have a bar on the premises and other non-alcoholic beverages, including drinking water, must be available.

 A Wine Retailer’s On Licence

 A Wine Retailer’s On Licence holder may sell wine, sherry and fermented liquor containing less than 23% vol. The licence is confined to premises deemed a 'Refreshment House'.

 The current liquor licensing laws are premises based and do not make provision for the licensing of road vehicles for the sale of alcohol.
 While there are provisions for the sale of alcohol at festivals and fairs using 'Occasional Licences', these are available only to existing holders of certain excise licences i.e. Publicans.
 These licences are issued by the Courts.

 Alcohol served at a wedding, or similar private function, may be purchased by the customer (Bride/Groom) from a licensed wholesale dealer and served to their guests free.
 In the scenario, you cannot sell directly to guests, you could potentially operate as outlined with a wholesale dealer licence.

 To obtain a Wholesale Dealer Licence, an application must be made to the District Court for a court certificate to present to Revenue in support of a licence.
 For more information on the requirements to obtain wholesale licences please see Revenue's Wholesale Dealers Licence overview page.